OctopusDeploy/docs/src/pages/docs/tenants/tenant-tags.md

 ### Step 2: Configure a test tenant {#deploy-step-2-configure-test-tenant}

-Either create a new tenant, or configure an existing tenant.
-This tenant will receive upgrades before any of the other configured tenants.
+Either create a new tenant or configure an existing tenant.
+Tag your test tenant(s) with **Tester** - this tenant will receive upgrades before any other configured tenants.

-1. Tag your test tenant(s) with **Tester**.

 ### Step 3: Configure some early adopter tenants and stable tenants {#deploy-step-3-configure-other-tenants}

 *Optionally*, configure some external tenants as opting into early or stable releases to see the effect.

-1. Find or create some tenants and tag them as either **Stable** or **Early adopter**.
+Find or create some tenants and tag them as either **Stable** or **Early Adopter**.

 ### Step 4: Deploy {#deploy-step-4-deployment}